Shania Twain: Early life

-Twain was born Eilleen Regina Edwards in Windsor, Ontario, on August 28, 1965, to Sharon (née Morrison) and Clarence Edwards.
+Twain was born Eilleen Regina Edwards in Windsor, Ontario, on August 28, 1965, to Sharon (née Morrison) of Irish descent and Clarence Edwards.
 She has two sisters, Jill and Carrie Ann.
 Her parents divorced when she was two and her mother moved to Timmins, Ontario, with her daughters.
-Sharon married Jerry Twain, an Ojibwa from the nearby Mattagami First Nation, and they had a son, Mark, together.
+Sharon married Jerry Twain, an Ojibwa from the nearby Mattagami First Nation, and they had a son, Mark.
 Jerry adopted the girls and legally changed their surname to Twain.
 When Mark was a toddler, Jerry and Sharon adopted Jerry's baby nephew Darryl when his mother died.
 Because of Twain's connection to Jerry, the media have incorrectly reported that she is of Ojibwe descent.
-When questioned as to why she chose not to publicly acknowledge Edwards as her father for years, Twain stated: My father (Jerry) went out of his way to raise three daughters that weren't even his.
+When questioned as to why she chose not to publicly acknowledge Edwards as her biological father for years she said: My father [Jerry Twain] went out of his way to raise three daughters that weren't even his.
 For me to acknowledge another man as my father, a man who was never there for me as a father, who wasn't the one who struggled every day to put food on our table, would have hurt him terribly.
 We were a family.
 Step-father, step-brothers, we never used that vocabulary in our home.
-To have referred to him as my step-father would have been the worst slap across the face to him.Twain currently holds a status card and is on the official band membership list of the Temagami First Nation.
-In 1991, the singer was offered a recording contract in Nashville and applied for immigration status into the United States.
-At that time, by virtue of her stepfather Jerry Twain being a full-blooded Ojibwe and the rights guaranteed to Native Americans in the Jay Treaty (1795), Shania became legally registered as having 50 per cent Native American blood.
+To have referred to him as my step-father would have been the worst slap across the face to him.
+She holds a status card and is on the official band membership list of the Temagami First Nation.
+In 1991, Twain was offered a recording contract in Nashville and applied for immigration status into the United States.
+At that time, by virtue of her adoptive father Jerry Twain being a full-blooded Ojibwe and the rights guaranteed to indigenous Americans in the Jay Treaty (1795), she became legally registered as having 50 percent indigenous American blood.

-Twain has said that as a child she was told by her mother that her biological father was part Cree, a claim his family denies.
-Her confirmed ancestry includes English, French, and Irish.
+Twain has said that as a child she was told by her mother that her biological father was part Cree; his family denies having Cree ancestry but affirmed hearing Twain's mother make this claim.
+Her confirmed ancestry includes Irish and French roots.
 Through a maternal great-grandmother, she is a descendant of French carpenter Zacharie Cloutier.
 Her Irish maternal grandmother, Eileen Pearce, emigrated from Newbridge, County Kildare.